PRIVATE DRUM LESSONS

 with Andrew Tyler

-Andrew is a professional drummer in Woodland Hills, CA who has over 14 years of teaching experience.
-He has traveled all over the US and overseas with bands playing blues and jazz to indie rock.
-Andrew provides customized lessons based off each student's ability and interests to help them to reach their musical goals.
+Andrew is a professional drummer in Van Nuys, CA with over 16 years of teaching experience.
+He has traveled all over the US and overseas with bands playing blues and jazz to indie rock and pop.
+Andrew provides customized lessons for students of all ages based off their ability and interests to help them to reach their musical goals.

-With over 14 years of experience, Andrew has learned the most effective ways to teach for each individual's specific ability and goals.
-Each lessons is customized to keep each student engaged and motivated to work hard to grow as a musician.
-Andrew teaches the fundamentals to aid in learning anything from student's song requests to complex jazz tunes.
+With years of teaching experience, Andrew has learned the most effective ways to help each each student reach their goals.
+Every lesson is customized to keep the student engaged and motivated to work hard to grow as a musician.
+Andrew focuses on the fundamentals to aid in learning anything from rock and pop music to complex jazz tunes.
 He is currently offering in-home and online lessons.

 “I make my living as a musician so I am fully aware of the importance of the fundamentals of musicianship.
 Andrew kept my son engaged and challenged from the first lesson, which started when he was 13 years old.
 When it was time for my son to start high school, I requested that Andrew attempt to prepare him for his audition at LACSHA (The Los Angeles County High School For The Arts, the second most difficult high school in which to be accepted in America).
 As it turned out, my son was not only accepted but was in the top jazz combo by his sophomore year.
 I know none of this would have been possible without Andrew's keen abilities as a teacher.
 I’ve seen him at work during lesson' and was thoroughly impressed with his professionalism.
 He takes pride in his work and the results speak more than I can express.
 I would never hesitate to recommend him to a drum student of any age or ability... he’s fantastic!"